Pilot Studies Competitions

 Projects

-• The objectives of the pilot study must be different than the full-scale RCT; the main objectives of the pilot must relate to feasibility.
-They should address issues of uncertainty that need to be explored to design the full-scale RCT, and may include the process, resources, management, and scientific aspects of the future trial.
+• The objectives of the pilot study must be different than the full-scale RCT; the primary objectives of the pilot must relate to feasibility by addressing issues of uncertainty that need to be explored prior to conducting the full-scale RCT, and may include the process, resources, management, and scientific aspects of the future trial.

-• The research focus is to be related to prevention, diagnosis, or treatment of venous thromboembolism or its sequelae.
+• The research focus is to be related to prevention, diagnosis, or treatment of venous thromboembolism or its long-term effects.

 • Applicants are encouraged to refer to the following online resources (open access) that outline methodology and best practices for pilot studies: